 Introduction to the Fascinating World of Mushrooms

-Fungi play a crucial role in our ecosystems, helping to break down organic matter and recycle essential nutrients.
-They are also omnipresent in our food and our culture.
+Mushrooms play a crucial role in our ecosystems, helping to decompose organic matter and recycle essential nutrients.
+They are also ubiquitous in our food and culture.

-However, specialist jargon can sometimes make this area difficult to access.
-That's why we created this glossary to help you better understand the most common terms in the world of mushrooms.
+However, specialized jargon can sometimes make this field difficult to access.
+That is why we created this glossary to help you better understand the most common terms in the world of mushrooms.

 Glossary of Key Terms

-Device used to sterilize substrates in myciculture, using pressurized steam to eliminate all microorganisms.
+Device used to sterilize substrates in mushroom cultivation, using steam under pressure to eliminate all microorganisms.

 Mushroom mycelium, made up of a network of small white filaments.
-It is used as seed, based on mycelium on grains or sawdust.
+It is used as a seed, based on grains or sawdust.

-The sporophore, or fruiting body, is the visible part of mushrooms, often called "mushroom" in common parlance.
+The sporophore, or fruiting body, is the visible part of mushrooms, often called "mushroom" in everyday language.

-Term designating both the kingdom of Fungi and, in common language, the fruiting of the mycelium, visible in the form of a stem and a cap.
+Term referring both to the kingdom of Fungi and, in common language, the fruiting body of the mycelium, visible as a stem and cap.

 Group of mycelial cells from the same origin, which fuse to form a single body when they meet.

-Asexual reproduction of mycelium, similar to plant cuttings, allowing the reproduction of a mushroom with the same genetic characteristics.
+Asexual reproduction of the mycelium, similar to plant cuttings, allowing reproduction of a fungus with the same genetic characteristics.

 Reproductive part of the fungus, corresponding to the sporophore.